Call4Cloud | MMP-C | Autopilot | Device Preparation

 So to resume, MMP-C is used to enroll the device, and create the synthetic object, and it now also delivers the Intune policies to the device!
 Isn’t that just beautiful!

-So maybe if you didn’t want to read the whole flow… please take a look at the flow!
+So, if you don’t want to read the whole flow… please take a look at the flow!

 5. The corresponding big-ass flow